thec0nci3rge/XMGoat/README.md

 $ cd scenario_<\SCENARIO>
 ```
 Where <\SCENARIO> is the scenario number you want to complete

+> [!IMPORTANT]
+> Ensure that you create a Resource Group prior, as this terraform script will only use an existing one and will not create it for you!
 ```
 $ terraform init
 $ terraform plan -out <\FILENAME>